Menu Close

 • Do you want to rethink your career opportunities in academia and beyond?

-Then, this Erasmus+ Blended Intensive programme – including a 5-day programme in Gothenburg and online collaborative activities – is the right one for you.
+Then, this Erasmus+ Blended Intensive programme – including a 5-day programme in Antwerp and online collaborative activities – is the right one for you.

 LEARNING OUTCOMES: